-It may not always feel like it, but spring is here.
+It may not feel like it weather-wise, but spring is here.
 You’ve cleaned out your closets, right?
-But have you thought about your eavestroughs, water heater or car’s cooling system?
+But have you thought about your eavestroughs, water heater or your car’s cooling system?
 Regular maintenance on your home and car can save you money and potential problems down the road.
-Spring is a great time to start, and our tips will help you get started.
-Be sure to consult a professional if you don’t have the proper tools or sufficient knowledge to do any maintenance yourself.
+Spring is a great time to do this and our tips will help you get started.
+Be sure to consult a professional if you don’t have the proper tools or sufficient knowledge to do the maintenance yourself.

 Inside your home

 - Replace or clean the furnace filter.
 A dirty filter can lower the efficiency of the heating/cooling system, increasing costs and the risk of fire.

 - To help prevent a kitchen fire, clean the cooking grease from your range hood and air filter.

 - Inspect the electrical system and outlets.
 Look for burn marks on the main electrical panel, and trip and reset circuit breakers regularly.